nih-cfde/use-case-library-build/library/NARRATIVE-2-sex-as-a-biological-variable.md

 ### Scientific Objective

 Scientific Objective #1: We want to investigate phenotypic differences across male and female animals in large-scale screening programs of genetically modified animals.
 We aim to perform an analysis across the entire phenome using an ontology-based analysis.
 Phenotype ontologies are used to describe phenotypic outcomes of knockouts and other genetic modifications of genes in model organisms such as mouse, rat, zebrafish, xenopus, drosophila, C. elegans, and yeast.
 We'll want to generate a table of results for each ontology term with chi-square statistics, p-values, and corrected p-values; to determine the correlation of distributions of phenotypes in organ systems with expression of genes in the organs; and to generate a table of GO or other pathway analysis terms that characterize the sexually dimorphic phenotypes or gene expressions.

-**Develop an analysis plan for phenotype analysis**

-The first step is to import all of this data into an integrated ontology analysis framework.
-In some situations it may be desired to analyze quantitative data (e.g., IMPC mouse data).

-We decide on a statistical analysis procedure.
-One standard approach involves counting the genes/models that are associated with individual ontology terms.
-In general, the “annotation propagation rule” should be followed, which states that annotations to ontology terms are “inherited” up is_a relations.
-We can then perform this separately for male and female organisms, and perform a chi-squared or Fisher exact test for each ontology term.

-**Construct an analysis-ready data set**

-The analysis challenge is currently that each of the MODs using different file formats and semantics to record phenotypic data, and not all MODs record sex-specific annotations.
-There are challenges related to proper interpretation of file formats and assumptions, for instance, what to do if multiple genes are recorded for a model.
-This requires deep understanding of the underlying data and communication with the MOD databases.
-In practical terms, we require all of the data to be put into a flexible computational datastructure that allows ontology traversals and statistical tests.

-Harmonize data across available datasets.
-For instance, for mouse dimorphism data there are two substantial resources, from MGI and the IMPC, that use different formats.
-It should be possible to test either dataset alone or to combine them
-Integrate other relevant data.
-It should be possible to integrate gene expression data from resources such as MGI or BGE.
-It should also be possible to integrate functional and pathway data from resources such as Gene Ontology (GO).

-**Perform and visualize analysis**
-Generate a table of results for each ontology term with chi-square statistic, p-value, corrected p-value.
-Generate correlation of distribution of phenotype in organ systems with expression of genes in the organs.
-Generate table of GO or other pathway analysis terms that characterize the sexually dimorphic phenotypes or gene expressions.